Kelvedler/Logistics/README.md

 * To register as a driver person has to be verified by administrator.
 * When driver completes route point all related paid orders are archived.
 * **For more information about API endpoints, visit https://logistics-rest-api.herokuapp.com**
-* Application is build with Django, Django REST Framework, PostgreSQL, Redis.
+* Built with Django, Django REST Framework, PostgreSQL, Redis.
 Payment implemented using Paypal.
 Hosted on Heroku.